vitoruizart/vitoruizart.github.io/_pages/contact.md

 ---
-title: Contact
+title: Contact Information
-subtitle: How to Contact VitoRuiz
+subtitle: If you like any of my paintings, you can contact me
 description: Contact Information
 featured_image: /images/c/mflorero/thumb.jpg
 ---

-# Contact Information

-If you like any of my paintings, you can contact me:

 * Instagram: <a href="https://www.instagram.com/vitoruizart/" target="_blank">`@VitoRuizArt`</a>
 * Email: victoriaplun AT gmail.com